philsturgeon/phil.tech/source/2014-05-25-restful-deletions-restorations-and-revisions.html.markdown

 title: RESTful Deletions, Restorations and Revisions
 category: rest
 alias: blog/2014/05/restful-deletions-restorations-and-revisions/
+tags: http, api, rest
+excerpt: >
-excerpt: A friend asked me for some advice on how to approach building article revisions and restoring deleted content from API in a RESTful way.
+  A friend asked me for some advice on how to approach building article revisions and restoring deleted content from API in a RESTful way.
 With most things, it didn't fit on Twitter, so I promised him a blog.
 date: '2014-05-25 14:20:00'